cdktf/cdktf-provider-vsphere/docs/file.python.md

 - *Type:* str

+The name of a datacenter from which the file will be copied.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.12.0/docs/resources/file#source_datacenter File#source_datacenter}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/vmware/vsphere/2.13.0/docs/resources/file#source_datacenter File#source_datacenter}

 ---